 The main argument in favor of believing Stivers' claim is that it has the ring of authenticity.
 If you wanted to get something to Goering, finding some gullible young fool guarding him and seducing him into slipping the item to the prisoner was absolutely the top choice by a wide margin.
 The obviousness of it stares out at you after seventy years.
 The woman was an exquisitely well-placed plant and did her job exceedingly well.
 She was quite an actress - and maybe, in fact, was one in Germany, Stivers certainly wouldn't have known the difference.
 Once she had the proof that Stivers had access to Goering - the autograph, which Goering perhaps was told by Emmy or his lawyer or one of his other visitors specifically to give to Stivers - she pounced.
 It sounds like a classic Gestapo operation.

 |Hermann Goering talking to his lawyer at Nuremberg.|

-So, if you believe this tale - and there is no evidence to support it and no reason it cannot be 100% true - the Nazi bond between Reichsmarshall and people outlasted the Third Reich, and some unknown woman - imagine that, and if you do not believe that women were the backbone of the Third Reich you are sorely mistaken - performed the last true service of the German people to the Third Reich over a year after its dissolution.
+So, if you believe this tale - and there is no evidence to support it and no reason it cannot be 100% true - the bond between Reichsmarshall and German people outlasted the Third Reich.
+Some unknown woman performed the last true service of the German people to the Third Reich over a year after its dissolution.